osrf/gazebo_tutorials/contrib_code/tutorial.md

 > This will create your own personal copy of Gazebo.
 All of your development should take place in your fork.

 1. Work out of a branch: `git branch my_new_branch_name`
-> Always work out of a new branch, never off of default.
+> Always work out of a new branch, never off of master.
 This is a good habit to get in, and will make your life easier.

 1. Choose a base branch.
-> If your changes will break API or ABI, then base your new branch off of default.
+> If your changes will break API or ABI, then base your new branch off of master.
 If your changes don't break API/ABI and you would like them to be released to an existing gazebo release with major version `N`, then use branch `gazeboN` as the base.

 1. Write your code.
 > This is the fun part.